danielhep/otp-fares-v2-viewer/PRD.md

 - **Leg Header**: Route short name, leg number
 - **Fare Products List**: Each product shows:
   - Product ID (with reuse indicator if used multiple times)
+    - Hovering over the reuse indicator reveals the list of legs where the product appears in the itinerary
   - Product type (Default/Dependent)
   - Medium name and ID
   - Rider category name and ID